dichen9412/ORIE6751_task-based-learning/Task_based_learning/README.md

-# Comparision of Task-based Learning Models for News Vender Problem
+# Comparison of Task-based Learning Models for News Vender Problem

 This repository is used to compare the two methods in [Task-based End-to-end Model Learning in Stochastic Optimization](https://arxiv.org/abs/1703.04529)